-If you’ve coped with the haggling for the lantern, try negotiating with one of the Vietnamese boat vendors to take you on a 20 minute journey up and back.
-Yes it is touristy – but it’s also a relaxing way to view the old town from the water.
+If you’ve coped with the haggling for the lantern, try negotiating with one of the Vietnamese boat vendors to take you on a 20-minute journey up and back.
+Yes, it is touristy – but it’s also a relaxing way to view the old town from the water.
 Just remember to listen to the boat captain to duck under some of the lower bridges.

-Hoi An is not a huge party town as most places close down by mid-night – but there are a number of bars I’d recommend.
+Hoi An is not a huge party town as most places close down by midnight – but there are a number of bars I’d recommend.
 Given I’m not a backpacker these are likely to be considered more sedate.
 More “lively” bar options are found across the bridge – turn right into the area known as An Hoi, where the bars and nightclubs are pumping louder music and a younger crowd.

-Dive Bar at 88 Nguyen Thai Hoc Street is the headquarters for Cham Island Diving, so you will know it if you plan to do any snorkelling or diving.
+Dive Bar at 88 Nguyen Thai Hoc Street is the headquarters for Cham Island Diving, so you will know it if you plan to do any snorkeling or diving.
 Dive Bar has live music (Tuesday, Thursday and Saturday nights) and great atmosphere.
 Popular with travellers and ex-pats.
 Very relaxed atmosphere.

 Q Bar 94 Nguyen Thai Hoc Street is close to the Dive Bar and is more upmarket.
 Taking its name from the famous Saigon Bar (now closed) below Saigon’s Opera House this bar has an upmarket design and an extensive cocktail list.
-As long as you’re prepared to pay for the ambience and plush furnishings which brings with it a more expensive drinks selection this is the place to hang out with the stylish crowd.
+As long as you’re prepared to pay for the ambiance and plush furnishings which brings with it a more expensive drinks selection this is the place to hang out with the stylish crowd.